Biplob-1/JavaScriptFundamentals/README.md

   }
 }

-// Creating instances of the classes const genericAnimal = new Animal('Generic Animal');
+// Creating instances of the classes using 'new' keyword const genericAnimal = new Animal('Generic Animal');
 const myDog = new Dog('Buddy', 'Golden Retriever');